cseanburns/presentations/ict310/spatial-analysis.md

 ## Maps in GIS

+- Spatial analysis is of course a very intensive data visualization field of study and method.
 - Maps in GIS serve as a foundational visual representation layer.
-- They allow for the integration, analysis, and interpretation of geospatial data.
+- Maps allow for the integration, analysis, and interpretation of geospatial data.

 ## Maps: Key components